(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 Why?
 Why obey Taishakuten now?
 You obeyed him for three hundred years and look where that led.
 Cheat him of his victory.
 Do it.
 DO IT NOW!

 The frantic voice behind him nearly startles him off the edge, but he takes a stumbling step back and turns as the wind takes the feather.
-Prince Tenou dismounts his winged horse frantically, pleading, "Sir, no!"
+A mere five feet away, Prince Tenou frantically dismounts his winged horse Tenma, practically tripping and pleading, "Sir, no!"

 "Let me be, Tenou.
-Go back to your father and tell him to find another head of the Four Gods," Zouchouten snarls.
+Go back to your father and tell him to find another head of the Four Gods," Zouchouten snarls, in no mood for being talked down.
 "Or take the position yourself, you're strong enough, but don't you dare order me to STOP!"

-The rage-filled bellow would have made the young man shrink back in fear and run away two mere days ago, but today, with the heavens split and having seen the fires of Hell firsthand, Tenou advances.
+The rage-filled bellow would have made the young man shrink back in fear and run away two mere days ago, but today, with the Heavens split and having seen the fires of Hell firsthand, Tenou advances.
+He takes slow steps, as if he's afraid to startle a skittish animal, and spreads his palms wide in a gesture of supplication.
+His face is nervous but with a determined set to his mouth that Zouchouten's never seen before.

 "And you won't have to.
 Your accursed father will never relinquish his control of Tenkai.
 Nothing in Heaven, Earth, or Hell itself can make Taishakuten fall!"
-Zouchouten roars.
+Zouchouten roars, a frightening sound.
 "Nothing!
 Do you hear me?
 Absolutely nothing!
-The Six Stars failed!
 Everyone's dead!
 But I live because he spared me to mock my pain."

 He clenches his hand into a fist and snarls, "He said to me that day, 'There's nothing more painful than living in a world without the one you love.'
 And he was right, and I am weak."